SYLVARCON2049/Sylvarcon2049GameLegazy/README.md

 This software is provided "AS IS" without warranty of any kind, either express or implied.
 The copyright holders shall not be liable for any damages arising from the use or inability to use this software.

+**ADDITIONAL LIABILITY DISCLAIMER:**

+- This is an **UNSUPPORTED LEGACY VERSION** no longer under active maintenance or support
+- The software **MAY CONTAIN BUGS, ERRORS, OR COMPATIBILITY ISSUES**
+- Use of this software is **ENTIRELY AT YOUR OWN RISK**
+- We assume **NO RESPONSIBILITY OR LIABILITY** for:
+  - Any damage to your computer, hardware, or virtual machines
+  - Data loss or corruption
+  - System instability or crashes
+  - Compatibility issues with your operating system or hardware
+  - Performance issues or security vulnerabilities
+  - Any other direct, indirect, incidental, or consequential damages
+- **NO TECHNICAL SUPPORT** is provided for this version
+- Users are **SOLELY RESPONSIBLE** for:
+  - Backing up their data before installation
+  - Ensuring system compatibility
+  - Any consequences of using this software
+  - Compliance with all applicable laws and regulations

+By using this software, you acknowledge and accept all risks and agree to hold the copyright holders harmless from any and all claims, damages, or liabilities.

 ### Contact Information

 For licensing inquiries, permissions, or support: